Connie Smith Sings Great Sacred Songs

 Connie Smith Sings Great Sacred Songs is the fourth studio album by American country singer Connie Smith.
-It was released in June 1966 via RCA Victor Records and contained 12 tracks.
+It was released in June 1966 by RCA Victor and contained 12 tracks.
 It was also her first collection of gospel songs.
 The project included covers of popular gospel selections including "Father Along" and "Just a Closer Walk with Thee".
 The disc reached the top 20 of Billboard country albums chart in 1966.

 Background, recording and content

 Connie Smith launched her career in 1964 with her debut single called "Once a Day", which topped the American country songs chart for eight weeks.
 With three commercially-successful country music albums, Smith went into RCA Studio B in February 1966 to record her first album of gospel songs.
 The album was named Connie Smith Sings Great Sacred Songs because Smith wanted to avoid recording songs with gospel-style piano.
 "The way it turned out was country songs with sacred words and that's why it's called 'Great Sacred Songs'," she told author Colin Escott.
 Later in her career, Smith would become more religious and record more gospel material.
 Reflecting on her first gospel project, Smith said, "At that point I'd say I believed in God, but I was not a Christian."

 The project was recorded between February 24 and February 28, 1966 with producer Bob Ferguson.
 A total of twelve tracks comprised the album.
 The album mainly included covers of gospel selections and hymns.
 Among these songs was "I Saw a Man", which originally appeared on Johnny Cash's 1959 LP Hymns by Johnny Cash.
 Also included was Ferguson's self-penned "Wings of a Dove".
 According to writer Colin Escott, Smith was "the first to sing all three verses" of the song.
 Also included on the album were the original gospel hymns "Just a Closer Walk with Thee" and "Wayfaring Pilgrim".